-Our approach to lettings at our high rise blocks (considered to be 6 storeys or greater) is based on providing choice to customers, whilst allowing for a minimum compliance criteria for new lets in high rise blocks to manage vulnerability and risk.
-This minimum criteria includes the following cases:
+Our approach to lettings at our high-rise blocks (considered to be 6 storeys or greater) is based on providing choice to customers, whilst allowing for a minimum compliance criterion for new lets in high rise blocks to manage vulnerability and risk.
+This minimum criterion includes the following cases:

 - a.
-New residents need to be able to safely evacuate their property without assistance - b.
+New residents need to be able to safely evacuate their property without assistance. - b.
 New residents who require oxygen should not be housed above the first floor

-We will develop block-specific lettings policy for each of our high rise blocks which may add additional criteria based on local conditions and which supports our Neighbourhood Plan objectives.
+We will develop block-specific lettings plans for each of our high-rise blocks which may add additional criteria based on local conditions which support our Neighbourhood Plan objectives.

-3.3.5 Lets to Existing Customers and Emergency Transfers
+6. Allocations for Existing Customers and Emergency Transfers

-We do not keep waiting lists as we encourage existing customers who wish to move to join their local housing register and/or seek a mutual exchange in order to maximise their chances of obtaining a property that meets their needs.
-We will however make homes available to existing customers by way of a management move to help us make best use of stock or an emergency transfer.

-Emergency transfers will only be considered in exceptional circumstances where it is no longer safe for a tenant to continue living in their home.
-Onward may ask for supporting evidence from (but not limited to) partner agencies such as Police, Social Services, other agencies to support any request for an emergency transfer.
-Examples of such circumstances include:

-- a.
-Exceptional cases of Anti-Social Behaviour and harassment, including serious or targeted hate crimes and serious racial harassment. - b.
-In cases of Domestic Violence - c.
-Where there are high risk Safeguarding concerns - d.
-In tower blocks where a residents personal circumstances change and it is no longer safe for them to continue living in the block - e.
-Emergency Health and Safety issues i.e. fire/ flood

-In these circumstances we will search our list of immediately available properties to try to find a new temporary or permanent home, which fulfils the housing needs of the tenant which may involve moving out of the local area.

-The decision to make an offer of an emergency transfer will be made by the Neighbourhood Delivery Manager and should we have a suitable property available, one direct offer of suitable accommodation will be made.
+- 6.1 We do not keep waiting lists as we encourage existing customers who wish to move to join their local housing register and/or seek a mutual exchange in order to maximise their chances of obtaining a property that meets their needs.
+We will however make homes available to existing customers by way of a management move to help us make best use of stock or an emergency transfer. - 6.2 Emergency transfers will only be considered in exceptional circumstances where it is no longer safe for a customer to continue living in their home.
+Onward will ask for supporting evidence from (but not limited to) partner agencies such as Police, Social Services, other agencies to support any request for an emergency transfer.
+Examples of such circumstances include: - 6.2.1 Exceptional cases of Anti-Social Behavior and harassment, including serious or targeted hate crimes and serious racial harassment. - 6.2.2 In cases of Domestic Violence - 6.2.3 Where there are high risk Safeguarding concerns - 6.2.4 In tower blocks where a residents personal circumstances change, and it is no longer safe for them to continue living in the block. - 6.2.5 Emergency Health and Safety issues (i.e. Fire/flood/serious Damp and Mould cases) - 6.2.6 Medical conditions include delaying hospital discharge. - 6.3 In these circumstances we will search our list of immediately available properties to try to find a new temporary or permanent home, which fulfils the housing needs of the customer, which may involve moving out of the local area. - 6.4 The decision to make an offer of an emergency transfer will be made by the Neighbourhood Delivery Manager and should suitable property be available, one direct offer of suitable accommodation will be made.

-3.4 Mutual Exchange
+7. Mutual Exchange

-Onward Homes supports customers to exchange homes through mutual exchange, in accordance with the Tenancy Standard.
-Details of our policy on mutual exchange can be found in our Mutual Exchange policy.
+7.1 Onward Homes supports customers to exchange homes through mutual exchange, in accordance with the Tenancy Standard.
+Details of mutual exchanges can be found in our Mutual Exchange Procedure.

-3.5 Withdrawal of Offers of Accommodation
+8. Withdrawal of Offers of Accommodation